A collaborative project in Windwhistle will help preserve and protect a variety of species on a precious bluff.

 Environment Canterbury is implementing an interim solution to respond to the Government’s review of Overseer.
 Find out how this may affect you.

-A recent field trip to Clareview’s regenerative farm system highlights the importance of pasture and how choosing the right mixture can improve soil health.
+A field trip to Clareview’s regenerative farm system highlights the importance of pasture and how choosing the right mixture can improve soil health.

 Summer is just about here and that means irrigation will become more widespread across North Canterbury.
 Make sure that your irrigator operates correctly.